Battle of Bitonto: Battle

-When the Spanish arrived on the scene at daybreak on 25 May, Montemar lined his troops up to face the Austrians, infantry facing infantry, cavalry facing cavalry; as the Spanish cavalry significantly outnumbered the Austrian, some of them were held in reserve on the right flank.
+When the Spanish arrived on the scene at daybreak o the 25th of May 1734, Montemar lined his troops up to face the Austrians, infantry facing infantry, cavalry facing cavalry; as the Spanish cavalry significantly outnumbered the Austrian, some of them were held in reserve on the right flank.
 After a few feints in which the Spanish attempted to draw the Austrians out of their defenses, the attack commenced.

 Around 10 am the Austrian cavalry finally gave way, with most of it beginning a disorganized retreat toward Bari, followed shortly after by Belmonte.
-The rest of the Austrian collapsed, with some companies following the cavalry and others trying to escape to the north and into Bitonto.
+The rest of the Austrian army collapsed, with some companies following the cavalry and others trying to escape to the north and into Bitonto.
 Defenders in the two monasteries held their ground, and those defenses were taken by storm.
 The garrison in the city surrendered the next day, owing to a shortage of ammunition and provisions.

 Aftermath

 Belmonte attempted to reorganize the remaining forces at Bari, but opposition from the local population, which was mobilizing in favor of the Spanish, made this virtually impossible.
 He ended up surrendering 3,800 men to the local authorities.
 Several hundred troops that escaped the battle to the north managed to reach Pescara, which had not yet been taken by the Spanish.

 Other cities in the kingdom recognized Spanish rule, with only two Austrian-held fortresses continuing resistance until autumn.
 Gaeta, blockaded early in the conflict, was placed under siege and held out until August.
 Traun defended Capua until 30 November, when he finally surrendered; his garrison marched out with full honours of war.

 The return of the Two Sicilies to Spain was confirmed by the Treaty of Vienna in 1738, which ended the war.
 Charles named Montemar Duke of Bitonto and commissioned Giovanni Antonio Medrano to erect an obelisk on the battlefield to commemorate the battle.